 David E. Shaffer, PhD. is an early member of Korea TESOL and a long-time resident of Gwangju, where his career has been as a professor on the English Department faculty at Chosun University.
 He has published numerous articles on English teaching and learning as well as research papers, books, and edited volumes.
-Over the years, Dr. Shaffer has served on the KOTESOL National Council in numerous positions, including Publications Committee Chair, and as the Gwangju-Jeonnam Chapter President.
+Over the years, Dr.

+Shaffer has served on the KOTESOL National Council in numerous positions, including Publications Committee Chair, and as the Gwangju-Jeonnam Chapter President.
 He has 20 years of experience editing, proofing, and heading KOTESOL publications.
 He is presently KOTESOL national president and Gwangju News editor-in-chief.
-ChosunU@yahoo.com instructor in Korea, China, and Canada.
-He is a current MA Applied Linguistics candidate at the Institute of Education-University College London, where he is completing a dissertation on the role of language in processes of transnational migration. idpatch@gmail
+ChosunU@yahoo.com current MA Applied Linguistics candidate at the Institute of Education-University College London, where he is completing a dissertation on the role of language in processes of transnational migration. jdpatch@gmail.c

 Jonathan Patch currently works as Head Teacher at Pagoda Academy's Gangnam branch.
-With more than a decade of experience in ESL, Jonathan has served as a language
+With more than a decade of experience in ESL, Jonathan has served as a language instructor in Korea, China, and Canada.
+He is a